How to Report an Employer to the Department of Labor

 What Is a Whistleblower?

-Whistleblowers are individuals who help expose – or refuse to participate in – unethical or illegal activity within their company or government.
-In the labor context, this involves issues of workplace safety and health, employee benefits, veteran employment, wages and hours, workers’ compensation, agricultural work, and much more.
-Throughout the years, whistleblowers have helped expose single instances of wrongdoing as well as rampant fraud and abuse.
+Whistleblowers are individuals who report or refuse to participate in illegal activity within their company or government.
+In the labor context, this involves issues of workplace safety and health, employee benefits, veteran employment, wages and hours, workers' compensation, agricultural work, workplace discrimination, and more.
+Throughout the years, whistleblowers have helped expose everything from single instances of wrongdoing to extensive fraud and abuse.

 Reporting an Employer to the Department of Labor

-Maybe you’ve witnessed racial discrimination, toxic dumping, or dangerous working conditions.
-Or maybe you’ve been denied compensation or benefits to which you’re entitled.
-Whatever the case may be, the Department of Labor seeks to improve working conditions and assure worker’s rights, benefits, and welfare.
+Maybe you've witnessed racial discrimination, toxic dumping, or dangerous working conditions.
+Or maybe you've been denied compensation or benefits to which you're entitled.
+Whatever the case may be, the U.S. Department of Labor provides protections for workers' rights, benefits, and welfare.

-However, reporting a violation of the labor laws is not always so simple.
-For one thing, you need to know which agency within the department covers your issue.
-For example, the Wage and Hour Division handles many issues including family and medical leave, compensation, minimum wage, agricultural workers, and employees contracting with the federal government.
-Whereas, the Occupational Safety and Health Administration (OSHA) covers issues concerning working conditions.
-There are many agencies and programs within the Department of Labor, each focused on separate but related areas.
-The particulars of your complaint will determine which one applies to you.
+Reporting a violation of the labor laws is not always simple.
+First, you need to know which agency within the U.S. Department of Labor covers your issue.
+For example, the Wage and Hour Division handles many issues including, family and medical leave, compensation, minimum wage, agricultural workers, and employees contracting with the federal government.

-Key Points for Filing a Report with the Department of Labor
+Key Points for Filing a Report with the U.S. Department of Labor

-Although the exact process for filing a complaint will vary depending on the law and agency that applies to your situation, the following are key points to consider as you prepare to blow the whistle:
+The exact process for filing a complaint will vary depending on the law and agency that applies to your situation.
+The following are general key points to consider as you prepare to blow the whistle: